prijatelj/dots/README.md

         - when having 3+ containers on one screen it'd be nicer for a single or 2 hotkey combo rather than a chain of them to get to the desired container.
+        - The above here is about hotkeys within a workspace.
+Convenience hotkeys for each screen may be of interest.
+Each screen has a hotkey and the hotkey goes to that screen's active work space and active container w/in that workspace.
     + i3 bar:
         - indicator of current volume / audio output visualizer in db and freqs
         - internet up and down speeds / usage and connected / used